bachan/articles/ab_testing_in_tiki_search_1/README.md

 There's a number of known ways to solve this comparison problem, they are called "statistical tests".

-Let's define a hypotesis that the CTR distribution of the old ranking model is the same as the CTR distribution of the new ranking model and call it a null hypotesis (H0).
-Let's also define an alternative hypotesis (H1) that they are different.
+Let's define a hypothesis that the CTR distribution of the old ranking model is the same as the CTR distribution of the new ranking model and call it a null hypothesis (H0).
+Let's also define an alternative hypothesis (H1) that they are different.
 A statistical test can perform a calculation over the two distributions and as a result - provide a p-value (probability value), which estimates how likely it is that you would see the difference described by this test statistic if the H0 was true (meaning the actual distributions were the same).
 It might be hard to understand in theory, but we will show more on this later with examples.

 The most commonly used statistical tests in the industry are:
 - [T-Test](https://en.wikipedia.org/wiki/Student%27s_t-test)